amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 same restriction on generalization applies to any type variables that are contained in any type that is equated with the `^ident` type in a type inference equation.

-> [!NOTE]
-> Note: this specification generally uses uppercase identifiers such as `'T` or `'Key` for user-
-> declared generic type parameters, and uses lowercase identifiers such as `'a` or `'b` for
-> compiler-inferred generic parameters.
+> Note: This specification generally uses uppercase identifiers such as `'T` or `'Key` for user-declared generic type parameters, and uses lowercase identifiers such as `'a` or `'b` for compiler-inferred generic parameters.

 ### 5.1.3 Tuple Types